Main Electrical Service

 • Natural gas connection already in place

-• Inlet location and conduit support permanent installation
+• Inlet conduit and panel space support permanent installation

 • Design goal: Avoid ripping out and redoing electrical work during upgrade